 So, how do you know which construction software is right for your small construction business?
 Unfortunately, there’s not a one-size-fits all answer.

 Every construction business is unique.
 You have your own processes, vision for the future, and budget.

 When making your decision, be sure to consider how it will affect your business over the next few years.
 A decision that seems best when looking only a few months out might make a lot less sense when you think in terms of two years.

-If you do think custom software is right for your business, see how SPARK can help you with our fully custom and semi-custom solutions.
+If you do think custom software is right for your business, see how SPARK can help you with custom software.
 We love talking software and new ideas.